act-org/RSCAT/README.md

     - In the R environment, set the root directory of RSCAT as the working directory.
     - In the R environment, run `devtools::install()` to install the RSCAT package.
 6. In Terminal, run `sudo ln -s /Applications/FICO\ Xpress/xpressmp/lib/*.dylib /usr/local/lib`.
-7. In the R environment, load RSCAT using `library(RSCAT)`.
-8. Refer to the step 5 in the instruction "For Windows" to download and copy jar dependencies.
+7. Refer to the step 4 in the instruction "For Windows" to download and copy jar dependencies.
-9. Copy "xprm.jar" to the "/java" folder under the RSCAT package installation directory. "xprm.jar" can be found in the Xpress installation directory, e.g., "/Applications/FICO Xpress/xpressmp/lib/xprm.jar".
+8. Copy "xprm.jar" to the "/java" folder under the RSCAT package installation directory. "xprm.jar" can be found in the Xpress installation directory, e.g., "/Applications/FICO Xpress/xpressmp/lib/xprm.jar".
-10. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).
+9. In the R environment, load RSCAT using `library(RSCAT)`.

 ## Run Shiny App
 ### Run RSCAT Shiny App in a Linux Docker Container